 Korean skincare step 7: Eye cream

 Using an eye cream is pretty universal since the skin around the eyes is delicate and shows age first Korean eye creams so the same moisturises the thinner skin around the eyes to prevent crow’s feet.

 Korean skincare step 8: Moisturizer

-Finally, something you recognize a moisturizer.
+Finally, something you recognize is a moisturizer.
 This is the final step for most people and you use a heavy occlusive cream to seal it all in.
 Korean moisturizers come in different consistencies for each skin type.